Matt Lauer fired from NBC News after complaint about 'inappropriate sexual behavior'

 Matt Lauer was fired from NBC News on Wednesday after an employee filed a complaint about "inappropriate sexual behavior in the workplace," the network announced.

 Savannah Guthrie made the announcement at the top of the "Today" show.
+"We are devastated," she said.

-Lauer has been the cornerstone of the program, one of the most profitable franchises on television, for two decades.
+The "Today" show is one of the most popular and most profitable franchises on American television.
+Lauer was the cornerstone of the program for two decades.

+So his sudden ouster came as a shock to viewers -- but not as a complete surprise to his "Today" show colleagues.
+They knew that multiple news outlets were investigating Lauer's off-camera conduct.

-NBC News chairman Andrew Lack said in a memo to staff that it was the first complaint lodged against Lauer in his career at the network.
-But he said "we were also presented with reason to believe this may not have been an isolated incident."
+NBC News chairman Andrew Lack said in an early morning memo to staff that the complaint was filed on Monday night.
+Lack said it was the first complaint lodged against Lauer in his career at the network.
+But he also said "we were also presented with reason to believe this may not have been an isolated incident."

+Indeed, Lack and other NBC News executives have known for weeks that damaging stories could be coming out soon.

+Reporters for The New York Times have been investigating Lauer for weeks, according to sources who had been contacted by the Times.

 Lauer was informed of the network's decision late Tuesday night, before he went to bed, according to a source with knowledge of the situation.